nicholascarey/respfun/README.md

 This is a simple function to convert a water mass to a water volume.
-Sometimes it is easier to weigh a respirometer to determine the water mass than try to measure the volume.
-This is especially across very large size ranges of specimen and respirometer size (e.g. [Carey et al. 2016](https://www.dropbox.com/s/d4zp3vm6xakzkts/Carey%20et%20al%20JEB%202016.pdf?dl=0)), where systematic error is a concern.
+Sometimes it is easier to weigh a respirometer to determine the water mass than try to measure the volume, for example across large size ranges of specimen and respirometer size (e.g. [Carey et al. 2016](https://www.dropbox.com/s/d4zp3vm6xakzkts/Carey%20et%20al%20JEB%202016.pdf?dl=0)), where systematic error is a concern.
 The water temperature and salinity are required.
 See `?wm_to_vol` for more.